 To find relief for your eczema may take trial and error.
 What works well for one person may not ease your symptoms.
 It’s a good idea to keep an open mind -- and find lots of options.

-Moisturizers: Creams and ointments ease inflammation and put water back in your skin to help it heal.
+Moisturizers: Creams and ointments ease inflammation and put water back into your skin to help it heal.
 Put it on several times a day, including right after you bathe or shower.
 Petroleum jelly and mineral oil work well since they form a thick barrier over your skin.

-Products with glycerin lactic acid and urea may also help since they also help pull water into your skin.
+Products with glycerin, lactic acid, and urea may also help since they also help pull water into your skin.

 Coal tar: Your doctor may suggest a product that contains coal tar.
 Extract of crude tar has treated eczema and other skin problems for more than 2,000 years.
 Although it’s messy and many people don’t like the strong smell, it may help soothe your skin.

 Wet wraps: When your eczema’s flaring, soak some gauze, bandages, or pieces of soft clothing in cool water, then put them on your skin.
 The coolness will relieve itching, and the moisture will help creams or lotions work even better.

 Talk to your doctor to find out how often you can use wet wrap therapy.
 If you do it too much, your skin may get infected.

 Hydrocortisone creams: Hydrocortisone is a steroid that helps keep redness, itching, and swelling at bay.
 You can buy low-strength creams and lotions at the store.
 If those don’t help, your doctor may prescribe you something that’s stronger-acting.